By Bubba Head, DUI Lawyer Atlanta

 The next section is an overview of the hearing procedures, notifying you that you have ten business days to request a hearing.
 If a hearing is not requested within this time, you waive your right to a hearing.
 It is also important to note the requirements that must be provided with your hearing request: driver’s full name, current address, driver’s license number, date of birth, and daytime telephone number.

-The trial covers much of what is listed above in the officer’s guidelines section.
-You must also provide the following information in your hearing request: (1) the names and addresses of all potential witnesses, (2) a statement of facts that you wish to contest, (3) a statement regarding the relief you are seeking, (4) if you have an attorney, his or her name, address, and phone number.
+The trial covers much of what was listed above in the officer’s guidelines section.
+You must also provide the following information in your hearing request:

 If you are facing an administrative license suspension, it is important to have an experienced DUI attorney in Atlanta on your side.
 Contact William C. (Bubba) Head today for more information regarding your DUI case.